 I’m a big fan of no-bake desserts.
 They are perfect for when you need to throw something together quickly.
 This scotcheroos recipe is a classic no-bake treat that everyone always loves!

 The flavors of the peanut butter, chocolate and butterscotch are perfection.
-Seriously imagine a rice krispie treat with peanut butter and chocolate ganache on top.
-I love the hint of butterscotch from the butterscotch chips.
+Seriously imagine taking this peanut butter rice krispie treats recipe and then adding chocolate ganache on top.
+I also love the hint of butterscotch from the butterscotch chips.